POLICIES, PROCEDURES, & GUIDELINES

 - Incident Log

-- A parent will report any incident involving behavior, absences, tardies, injuries, or other situations warranting attention by submitting an incident report.
+- A parent will report any incident involving behavior, absences, tardies, injuries, or other situations warranting attention.

 - Incident reports are reviewed and action taken at discretion of the board.